-No student is permitted to proceed with experimental research in education unless he has included a formal course in Experimental Education.
-(This rule is waived only when the student has evidence of alternative qualifications or experience.)
+No student is permitted to proceed with experimental research in education unless he has included a formal course in Educational Research I. (This rule is waived only when the student has evidence of alternative qualifications or experience.)

 Hours per week

-58.201G Comparative Education 2
+58.201G Comparative Education .
+2

 58.202G Educational Planning and Administration 2

 58.203G Educational Psychology 2

 58.204G Educational Theory in the Twentieth Century 2

-58.205G Experimental Education 2

 58.206G History of Education 2

 58.207G Philosophy in Education 2

-58.208G Child Growth and Development 2
+Child Growth and Development 2

-58.209G Advanced Statistical Method in Education 2

-58.210G Science Education 2
+Science Education 2

-58.211G Sociology of Education 2
+Sociology of Education 2

+2

-58.212G Mathematics Education 2
+2

+Educational Research II 2

+Child Growth and Development Science Education Sociology of Education Mathematics Education Educational Research I Educational Research II